 Opening banking applications for TPPs comes with risks that need to be considered.
 Fraud prevention should be a top priority for all parties.
 Frederik Mennes, head of OneSpan's Security Competence Center, categorizes these risks into three types.

-The first risk, described above, is associated with attempts by unauthorized TPPs to gain access to bank accounts.
+The first risk, described above, is associated with attempts by unauthorized TPPs to gain access to multiple bank accounts.
 To protect against unauthorized access of this kind, banks may require TPPs to sign all requests digitally.
 TPPs must have a public/private key pair with an appropriate certificate issued by a trusted CA. This will allow the TPP to authenticate itself when communicating through open banking interfaces.

 To mitigate the risk of unauthorized users accessing bank accounts, banks must use strong customer authentication and transaction monitoring in accordance with PSD2 requirements.
 Among other specifications, PSD2 mandates transaction authentication, where the level of authentication required to process a request depends on the level of risk of the requested transaction.
-For example, after logging into an open banking system, a customer's request for checking accounts balance may be processed without problems.
+For example, after logging into an open banking system, a customer's request for checking account balance may be processed without problems.
 Still, a request to transfer funds may require the user to use strong authentication.

 PSD2 and related Technical Regulatory Standards (RTS) require fraud monitoring and Strong Customer Authentication (SCA) for most online payments, including those made through the open banking API.
 The SCA must apply to access payment account information and each payment initiation, including transactions through Open banking, unless an exception applies under the RTS.
 Exceptions are not mandatory, but banks can take advantage of them if they decide to do so.

-In the context of open banking strategy fraud analytics programs, solutions such as OneSpan Risk Analytics support monitoring of events coming from TPPs running one or more open banking services through the open banking APIs published by the bank.
+In the context of open banking strategy fraud analytics programs, third party solutions such as OneSpan Risk Analytics support monitoring of events coming from TPPs running one or more open banking services through the open banking APIs published by the bank.
 OneSpan Risk Analytics provides pre-built rule scripts covering PSD2 fraud monitoring requirements, business logic, and typical fraud scenarios.
 These rules support new digital channels for banks, including open banking.

 The open APIs required by PSD2 will lead to new, innovative banking services and applications.
 However, at the same time, banks must prevent criminals from accessing customer data and transactions.
-Therefore, banks and TPPs must be aware of the risks and offer sufficient protection.
+Therefore, banks and TPPs must be aware of the risks and offer sufficient data protection.
 Learn more in this blog: PSD2 open banking APIs: How to Mitigate Risks.

 Thank you for Subscription!